-- 1. What heparin injection is and what it is used for 2.
-What you need to know before you are given - heparin injection - 3.
-How heparin injection is given 4.
-Possible side effects - 5.
-How to store heparin injection - 6.
-Contents of the pack and other information
+- 1. What heparin injection is and what it is used for - what it is used for

+2. What you need to know before

+you are given heparin injection

+3. How heparin injection is given

+4. Possible side effects

+5. How to store heparin injection

+6. Contents of the pack and other

+information